dandada19/SanityTestHud/readme.txt

 3. copy the javaws.policy to that folder.

 4. check your environment, make C:\Program Files\Java\jre1.8.0_221\bin to the top of the <path>, the system update will reset and mess up the path periodically.

+5. If you launch IE failed.
+You may need set:
+	Internet Options->Security->check 'Enable Protected Mode' for all 4 zones.